JiachenRen/java-algebra-system/README.md

 ```java
 System.out.println(add.copy().simplify()); // produces "2*a^2"
 ```
-Fortunately, you don't have to create mathematical expressions using JMC by creating algebraic operations one at a time.
+Fortunately, you don't have to create mathematical expressions using JAS by creating algebraic operations one at a time.
 That would be extremely painful, slow, and buggy.
-The JMC library does all the hard parts for you!
+The JAS library does all the hard parts for you!
 The expression `a*a+a^2` from the example above could also be created by using the `compile(String exp)` of the `Compiler` class.
 ```java
 Operable op = Compiler.compile("a*a+a^2"); // constructs the binary operation tree.
 System.out.println(op.copy().simplify(); // prints "2*a^2"